Identifying the Glassy-winged Sharpshooter

 If you have an insect that you think is the Glassy-winged Sharpshooter you can use this page to identify the insect.

 The Glassy-winged Sharpshooter at ½ inch (13mm) long is relatively large for the Sharpshooter/Leafhopper family of insects.
 On the left is a good example of the sharpshooter's profile.
 You can see the distinct orange underside of the head where the proboscis or mouthpiece is.
 It uses this mouthpiece to pierce the shoots and branches to draw in the fluids and get nutrients and minerals from the plants.
-The wings of the sharpshooter are translucent brown with red veins, if you want to see a good picture of the wings with the prominent red veins click here.
+The wings of the sharpshooter are translucent brown with red veins.
 The top of the insect is dark brown while the underside is white.

 Nymphs are the immature insects that will later on become adults.
 The sharpshooter's nymphs, like the one to the left, are greenish grey in color and quite similar in shape to the adults.
 The nymphs do not have wings and are generally smaller than the adults, ranging in size from .07 inches (2 mm) to nearly ½ inch (13mm) long.
 The nymphs have very distinct red eyes that are visible when they are alive, but this fades when they die.
 The nymphs are much more active than the adults and are more likely to jump away when approached.